Physics-Informed Implicit Neural Representation for Wireless Imaging in RIS-Aided ISAC System: INR-Based Wireless Imaging

 \subsubsection{Positional Encoding}

-The 3D position $\mathbf{p}$ is not a suitable direct input to the MLP, since $\mathbf{p}$ is low-dimensional and lacks high-frequency components beneficial for INR-based imaging.
-Thus, $\mathbf{p}$ should be transformed into a higher-dimensional representation that captures more frequency components.
+Although the INR maps the 3D position $\mathbf{p}$ to its corresponding image parameter, $\mathbf{p}$ is not a suitable direct input to the MLP for two reasons.
+First, MLPs are generally more effective at learning mappings from high-dimensional inputs to low-dimensional outputs, while $\mathbf{p}$ is low-dimensional and thus contains limited information.
+Second, position variation in the image is inherently low-frequency, meaning $\mathbf{p}$ itself lacks the high-frequency components beneficial for INR-based imaging.
+Therefore, $\mathbf{p}$ should be transformed into a higher-dimensional representation that captures more frequency components.
 This process is referred to as \textit{positional encoding}.

-In this study, we employ Fourier feature mapping, defined as \cite{tancik2020fourier}
+Although various positional encoding techniques have been utilized in literature \cite{molaei2023implicit}, this work does not aim to provide a comprehensive review.
+Instead, we adopt an effective method tailored to the wireless imaging scenario.
+Specifically, we employ Fourier feature mapping \cite{tancik2020fourier}, defined as